matt-filion/serverless-external-s3-event/README.md

 # Why?
-Overcomes the CloudFormation limitation on attaching an event to an uncontrolled bucket, for Serverless.com 1.0+.
+Overcomes the CloudFormation limitation on attaching an event to an uncontrolled bucket, for Serverless.com 1.5.
 See [this stackoverflow issue](http://serverfault.com/questions/610788/using-cloudformation-with-an-existing-s3-bucket) for more information.

-# What?
-Attach an S3 event to a function defined within your Serverless.com 1.0+ service.
-Executed via ```sls s3deploy```.

 # How?